Key Takeaways

 Run Targeted Social Media Ads

 Running ads for everyone is running ads for no one.
-In 2025, the biggest returns often come from unlikely spaces—where the audience might be small but seriously devoted.
-The smartest brands aren’t just picking the usual suspects; they’re digging deeper, testing new formats, and finding where their offer stands out.
+Now, the strongest returns often come from niche or overlooked spaces, where the audience is smaller but highly engaged and aligned with your brand.
+The smartest B2C brands don’t just repeat the same campaigns on the big platforms, they explore underserved communities, test new formats, and identify where their offer feels different rather than just louder.

-- Where are your highest-value customers already hanging out?
+- Where do your highest‑value customers already hang out?

-- Which ad variations get shared, not just clicked?
+- Which ad variations get shared, commented on, or saved, not just clicked?

-- Where do you see surprising spikes in customer acquisition, even with lower budgets?
+- Where do you see surprising spikes in acquisition, even with lower budgets?

 You don’t need the biggest budget or the flashiest platform.
-Precision wins.
-Find your audience’s digital hideouts, test relentlessly, and let the data tell you where to double down.
+What wins is precision: find your audience’s real digital habitats, test with clear KPIs, and double down only where the data shows real lift.

 Optimize for Mobile-First Experiences